-Underground / Ecology / Politics / Mythology is a series of three multimedia events hosted between The Showroom and Goldsmiths, University of London organised by Teodora Pasquinelli.
-This first event invites Timothy Morton and Federico Campagna to explore the meaning of ecology, understood as the ontological terrain underlying all human and non-human forces.
-By redefining ecological thinking through the philosophical models of Dark Ecology and Magic, this session will focus on the fundamental reality-systems that constitute the true underground of the world, ultimately shaping our visible and invisible environment.
+Underground / Ecology / Politics / Mythology was a series of three multimedia events hosted between The Showroom and Goldsmiths, University of London organised by Teodora Pasquinelli.
+This first event invited Timothy Morton and Federico Campagna to explore the meaning of ecology, understood as the ontological terrain underlying all human and non-human forces.
+By redefining ecological thinking through the philosophical models of Dark Ecology and Magic, this session focused on the fundamental reality-systems that constitute the true underground of the world, ultimately shaping our visible and invisible environment.

 We are living through an era of environmental, cultural, economical and political disintegration.
 The daunting challenges already in front of us demand an urgent re-grounding of our experience of the world.
 The Underground series aims to explore - literally and metaphorically – the ‘ground’ that lies ‘under’ three fundamental structures of our reality-system: the realms of Ecology, Politics and Mythology.

-Le Quattro Volte by Michelangelo Frammartino will be screened following the discussion.
+Le Quattro Volte by Michelangelo Frammartino was screened following the discussion.
 A poetic vision of the revolving cycles of life and nature, Le Quattro Volte depicts a soul moving through four successive states of being.